Erection: Spontaneous or random erections

 Spontaneous erections, also known as involuntary, random or unwanted erections, are commonplace and a normal part of male physiology.
 Socially, such erections can be embarrassing if they happen in public or when undesired.
 Such erections can occur at any time of day, and if clothed may cause a bulge which (if required) can be disguised or hidden by wearing close-fitting underwear, a long shirt, or baggier clothes.
-Few slang terms associated with erect penis outline becoming visible from underneath clothing are mooseknuckle and manbulge.

 Size

-The length of the flaccid penis is not necessarily indicative of the length of the penis when it becomes erect, with some smaller flaccid penises growing much longer, and some larger flaccid penises growing comparatively less.
+The length of the flaccid penis is not indicative of the length of the penis when it becomes erect, with some smaller flaccid penises growing much longer, and some larger flaccid penises growing comparatively less.

 Generally, the size of an erect penis is fixed throughout post-pubescent life.
-Its size may be increased by surgery, although penile enlargement is controversial, and a majority of men were "not satisfied" with the results, according to one study.
+Its size may be increased by surgery.

 Though the size of a penis varies considerably between males, the average length of an erect human penis is 13.12 cm (5.17 inches), while the average circumference of an erect human penis is 11.66 cm (4.59 inches).

 Direction

 Although many erect penises point upwards, it is common and normal for the erect penis to point nearly vertically upwards or horizontally straight forward or even nearly vertically downwards, all depending on the tension of the suspensory ligament that holds it in position.
 An erect penis can also take on a number of different shapes, ranging from a straight tube to a tube with a curvature up or down or to the left or right.
 An increase in penile curvature can be caused by Peyronie's disease.
 This may cause physical and psychological effects for the affected individual, which could include erectile dysfunction or pain during an erection.
-Treatments include oral medication (such as colchicine) or surgery, which is most often performed only as a last resort.
+Treatments include medication or surgery, the latter of which is most often performed only as a last resort.

 The following table shows how common various erection angles are for a standing male.
 In the table, zero degrees (0°) is pointing straight up against the abdomen, 90° is horizontal and pointing straight forward, and 180° is pointing straight down to the feet.
 An upward pointing angle is most common and the average erection angle is 74.3 degrees.
 The penile curvature was measured same time.
 63% men have straight penis.
 22.2% men have upwards curvature and 14.8% men have downwards curvature.